The Gift of Growth

 Along with the Prebys Cancer Center is another addition to the Scripps Mercy Hospital campus: The newly renovated Woltman Family College Building.
 Made possible by generous gifts from the Woltman family, the building will house a wide variety of patient support services that are critical during the patient journey, from cancer diagnosis through treatment, recovery and well into survivorship.

 “Philanthropic support has also allowed us to grow our patient support services, which truly complement the clinical environment,” Dr. Buchholz explains.
 “Patients need multiple services during cancer care, from genetic counselors and lymphedema specialists to social workers, support groups, clinical dietitians and others.
-We are working with MD Anderson to develop wellness and ongoing care pathways and protocols to get people back into wellness and ensure they are monitored closely after their cancer treatment.”
+We are working to develop wellness and ongoing care pathways and protocols to get people back into wellness and ensure they are monitored closely after their cancer treatment.”

 Philanthropy helped Scripps Health continue to expand via the Woltman Family College Building.